 He received the Nobel Peace Prize in 1986

-The committee wrote the following words in regard to why Wiesel was awarded this honor: “for being a messenger to mankind: his message is one of peace, atonement and dignity.”
+The committee wrote the following words in regard to why Elie Wiesel was awarded this honor: “for being a messenger to mankind: his message is one of peace, atonement and dignity.”
 He is remembered by the committee as being one of the world’s leading spokespeople on the Holocaust.
 The committed cited the facts of the Holocaust as one reason, but also the importance of fighting against specific attitudes suggesting that other people’s affairs or suffering are “no concern.”
-Wiesel went on to spend his life working as an activist, calling out injustice, demanding governments adequately acknowledge and address what happened in Europe during the Second Wold War and more.
+Wiesel went on to spend his life working as an activist, calling out injustice, demanding governments adequately acknowledge and address what happened in Europe during the Second World War and more.

 Night is part of a trilogy

 He published Dawn in 1961 and Day 1962.
 Dawn is a work of fiction, one that focuses on Elisha, another Holocaust survivor.
 It follows Elisha after the war as he moves to Palestine and joins a paramilitary group seeking to remove the British from the area.
 Day is the final novel in the Night trilogy.
 It follows a Holocaust survivor who is hit by a taxi in New York City.
 He spends most of the book recovering from his injuries and trying to come to terms with what happened to him during the Second World War.
 In both novels, as well as in Night, Wiesel taps into themes of faith and heritage as he explores what it means now to be Jewish.
 Night is typically referenced as Wiesel’s best works.

 Wiesel’s wife Marion is an Austrian Holocaust survivor who he met in New York in 1955.
 The two married in Jerusalem in 1969 and started The Elie Wiesel Foundation for Humanity together.
 They had one child together, Shlomo Elisha Wiesel who is an American businessman who worked for Goldman Sachs.